Fear conditioning: Hippocampus

-Some types of fear conditioning (e.g. contextual and trace) also involve the hippocampus, an area of the brain believed to receive affective impulses from the amygdala and to integrate those impulses with previously existing information to make it meaningful.
-Some theoretical accounts of traumatic experiences suggest that amygdala-based fear bypasses the hippocampus during intense stress and can be stored somatically or as images that can return as physical symptoms or flashbacks without cognitive meaning.
+Fear conditioning can also involve the hippocampus, which has bidirectional anatomical connections to the amygdala.
+Consistent with a general role of the hippocampus in contextual and spatial learning, the hippocampus has been particularly linked to fear conditioning to contexts.
+However, there is also evidence for the hippocampus, especially the ventral hippocampus, to be required for fear conditioning that does not involve contextual stimuli, e.g. fear conditioning to a tone.

-The hippocampus is one of the brain regions that undergoes major alterations in gene expression after contextual rear conditioning.
+The hippocampus is one of the brain regions that undergoes major alterations in gene expression after contextual fear conditioning.
 Contextual fear conditioning applied to a rat causes about 500 genes to be up-regulated (possibly due to DNA demethylation of CpG sites) and about 1,000 genes to be down-regulated (observed to be correlated with DNA methylation at CpG sites in promoter regions) (see Regulation of transcription in learning and memory).
 By 24 hours after the event, 9.17% of the genes in the genomes of rat hippocampus neurons are differentially methylated.
 The pattern of induced and repressed genes within hippocampal neurons appears to provide a molecular basis for forming the early transient memory of contextual fear conditioning in the hippocampus.
 When similar contextual fear conditioning was applied to a mouse, one hour after contextual fear conditioning there were 675 demethylated genes and 613 hypermethylated genes in the hippocampus region of the mouse brain.
 These changes were transient in the hippocampal neurons, and almost none of these DNA methylation alterations were present in the hippocampus after four weeks.
 However, in mice subjected to contextual fear conditioning, after four weeks there were more than 1,000 differentially methylated genes and more than 1,000 differentially expressed genes in the mouse anterior cingulate cortex where long-term memories are stored.